wgmyers/repoco/INSTALL.md

 Either way, you need to tell repoco where they are.

-### 5.2 Install modules
+### 5.2 Install modules and build

 `npm install`

-There is (as yet) no build script.
-Everything is pre-built.
-You can run it now.
+`npm run build`

+All the build target does is run sass to create the custom.css and custom.css.map files in `public/css`.
+This stops github thinking the project is 80% css.

 ## Run